James Elston

 Converting a back boiler to a combi boiler is a popular option due to its increased energy efficiency and space-saving advantages despite the higher initial costs.

-A back boiler to combi conversion involves replacing a back boiler with a combi boiler, which is a type of boiler that can supply hot water and central heating from the same unit without requiring an additional tank.
+A back boiler to combi conversion involves replacing a back boiler with a combi boiler, which is a type of boiler that can supply hot water and central heating from the same unit without requiring an additional water tank.

 The benefits of converting to a combi boiler include:

-• Hot water tanks can be removed from the airing cupboard
+• Hot water tanks can be removed.

-• The new boiler can be situated in a kitchen or airing cupboard rather than behind the gas fire like the old back boiler
+• The new boiler can be situated in a kitchen or airing cupboard rather than behind the gas fire like the old back boiler.

-You can research back boiler replacement costs even more by looking at multiple manufacturers.
 These boiler replacement costs may vary depending on the type of new boiler and installation fees.

 Back Boiler Fireplace

 After back boiler removal, the fireplace may require repairs or modifications to accommodate a new heating system or restore its original appearance.
-Common fireplace repairs necessary following the removal of a back boiler include:

-• Bricking up the revealed cavity in the chimney with concrete bricks or breeze blocks
+• Bricking up the revealed cavity in the chimney with concrete bricks or breeze blocks.

-• Applying mortar and bonding for an even finish
+• Applying mortar and bonding for an even finish.

-• Reconstructing the fireplace, mantle, and a significant portion of the floor beneath the boiler
+• Reconstructing the fireplace, mantle, and a significant portion of the floor beneath the boiler.

 The following steps should be taken to restore a fireplace to its original appearance after the removal of a back boiler: